 I Am A Paleontologist

 While some dinosaur lovers might express exasperation at the pop culture ubiquity of the aforementioned Walk the Dinosaur, I don’t think anyone could get tired of I Am A Paleontologist, in no small part thanks to the fact that the title actually fits the theme of the song.
-I’m pleased to report that this song seems to be taking Walk the Dinosaur‘s place as pop culture’s place as the default dinosaur song, which I am completely onboard with.
+I’m pleased to report that this song seems to be taking Walk the Dinosaur‘s place as pop culture’s default dinosaur song, which I am completely onboard with.
 To top it off, the official music video is just as enjoyable as the song itself!

 The Whorl Tooth Sharks of Idaho

-As I’ve previously mentioned in my review of The Ratfish Wranglers, artist/musician Ray Troll got quite obsessed with the enigmatic “whorl toothed shark” Helicoprion over a good chunk of his career, so much so that he eventually became to focal point of the effort to work out just what this strange creature actually looked like in life.
+As I’ve previously mentioned in my review of The Ratfish Wranglers, artist/musician Ray Troll got quite obsessed with the enigmatic “whorl toothed shark” Helicoprion over a good chunk of his career, so much so that he eventually became the focal point of the effort to work out just what this strange creature actually looked like in life.
 Of course this means Ray Troll’s band just had to write an autobiographical ballad about this saga (also chronicled in Susan Ewing’s excellent book Resurrecting the Shark).
 However, as much as I love Ray Troll and The Ratfish Wranglers, I think western music group 3 Trails West performs the definitive cover of this particular song.
 Is this the paleontological equivalent of Jimi Hendrix’s vs Bob Dylan’s versions of All Along the Watchtower?
 Er, well, I feel unbelievably pretentious for even making that comparison, so I’ll let you decide!

 Folk group Brighter Lights, Thicker Glasses has a pair of songs about different periods in Earth’s history.
 The first, appropriately enough, is Cambrian Explosion, which celebrates all the weird and wonderful critters of this ancient time.